Nomadiclorr/Python-Week-1/README.md

 Tkinter is a powerful Python library you can import for creating graphical user interfaces (GUIs).
 It provides a straightforward way to build desktop applications with buttons, windows, text, images, and other interactive elements.

 # Design iteration
+## Iterative enhancements

+# Project packaging
+## Distributing python projects
+PyInstaller can be used bundle a Python app and all its dependencies into a single package.
+Once PyInstaller is installed, navigate to your project directory in the terminal.
+You can turn your app into an executable using the command "pyinstaller -w -F" followed by the top-level Python script (in this case, "dd_gui.py").
+The "-w" flag tells Windows and Mac OS not to show a console window when the program runs.
+This way, you will not get an extra console window along with the Tkinter GUI window you want.
+The "-F" flag tells PyInstaller to create a bundled executable in a single file, containing everything your program needs to run.
+After running PyInstaller, a "dist" folder is created in your project directory (if you are using Windows).
+Inside this folder, find the generated EXE file which you can share to whomever that wants to use the app.